agkozak/agkozak-zsh-prompt/README.md

 Note that once `AGKOZAK_CUSTOM_PROMPT` or `AGKOZAK_CUSTOM_RPROMPT` is set, it may override the simpler settings such as `AGKOZAK_LEFT_PROMPT_ONLY`.

 For some examples of prompt configurations that people have created using `AGKOZAK_CUSTOM_PROMPT` and `AGKOZAK_CUSTOM_RPROMPT`, see ["Using AGKOZAK_CUSTOM_PROMPT and AGKOZAK_CUSTOM_RPROMPT"](#using-agkozak_custom_prompt-and-agkozak_custom_rprompt).

-## Asynchronous Methods

-The agkozak ZSH Prompt has three different methods for displaying the Git status asynchronously, thus keeping the prompt swift.
-One asynchronous method that works on all known platforms and with all supported versions of ZSH is [@psprint](https://github.com/psprint)'s `subst-async` technique, which uses process substitution (`<()`) to fork a background process that fetches the Git status and feeds it to a file descriptor.
-A `zle -F` callback handler then processes the input from the file descriptor and uses it to update the prompt.

-`subst-async` works on Windows environments such as Cygwin, MSYS2, and WSL and on Solaris, but it is comparatively slow.
-On WSL and Solaris, the default asynchronous method relies on the [`zsh-async`](https://github.com/mafredri/zsh-async) library, which uses the `zsh/zpty` module to spin off pseudo-terminals that can calculate the Git status without blocking the user from continuing to use the terminal.

-`zsh/zpty` does not work well with Cygwin or MSYS2.
-For these environments, the agkozak ZSH Prompt uses a method described by [Anish Athalye](http://www.anishathalye.com/2015/02/07/an-asynchronous-shell-prompt/).
-This `usr1` method creates and disowns child processes that calculate the Git status and then kill themselves off, triggering SIGUSR1 in the process.
-The ZSH `TRAPUSR1` trap function then displays that Git status.
-Since other scripts or the user could conceivably define `TRAPUSR1` either before or after this prompt is loaded, it regularly checks to see if that is the case and, if so, falls back to the slower but entirely reliable `subst-async` method.

-If you want to force the agkozak ZSH Prompt to use a specific asynchronous method (or none at all), execute `export AGKOZAK_FORCE_ASYNC_METHOD=subst-async`, `zsh-async`, `usr1`, or `none` before sourcing it.
-If you want more insight into how the prompt is working in your shell, put `export AGKOZAK_PROMPT_DEBUG=1` in your `.zshrc` before the code loading this prompt.

 ## Examples of agkozak ZSH Prompt Customization